yushroom/FishEngine/README.md

 ## How to Build

-Before yout build, you will need to have some additional software installed:
+Before your build, you will need to have some additional software installed:

 - [Git](http://git-scm.com/downloads).
 - [CMake](https://cmake.org/download/).
 Version 3.0.0 or later is required.